 How long do chrysanthemums last?
-It’s a good question, and one that often comes up in the fall, when garden centers are full of beautiful, flowering pots of them.
+It’s a good question and one that often comes up in the fall, when garden centers are full of beautiful, flowering pots of them.
 The chrysanthemum lifespan isn’t a simple number, however, and can vary wildly based on a few factors.
 Keep reading to learn about the lifespan of mums.

 So how long do mums live?
 Chrysanthemums, or mums for short, can be divided into two distinct categories: garden and floral.
 These two varieties are bred with different goals in mind, and this results in very different lifespans.
-Floral mums are planted in the fall, and pretty much all their energy is devoted to blooming.
+Floral mums are planted in the fall and pretty much all their energy is devoted to blooming.
 This makes for some spectacular blossoms, but it doesn’t give the plant enough time or resources to put down a good root system before the frost.
-Because of this, the floral chrysanthemum lifespan rarely lasts through the winter.
+It is because of this, the floral chrysanthemum lifespan rarely lasts through the winter.
 Garden mums, on the other hand, are usually planted in the spring and will bloom all summer and autumn.
 With plenty of time to put down roots, garden mums can live for three to four years in USDA zones 5 through 9.

 How Long Do Mums Live with Care?